Privacy-related Permissions

 Since Tizen 5.5, if the caller application component type is UI application, then the pop-ups by requestPermission() and requestPermissions() are launched as group mode with the caller application.
 If the pop-up is terminated without full response, all the remaining requests that are not responded by the user will be interpreted as Deny action on behalf of the user.
 In this case, the app gets PPM_DENY_ONCE response to those permissions.
 The app can again request for those automatically denied permissions anytime it needs.
 Use requestPermissions() to request multiple privileges instead of calling requestPermission() multiple times.

-To verify whether an application has permission to use a privilege, and to request permission if required:
+To verify whether an application has permission to use a privilege, and to request permission if required, follow these steps:

 1. To verify whether an application has permission to use a particular privilege, use the checkPermission() method: